Korean Air

 The present-day Korean Air traces its history to March 1, 1969, when the Hanjin group acquired government-owned Korean Air Lines, which had operated since June 1962.
 Korean Air's international passenger division and related subsidiary cargo division together serve 126 cities in 44 countries.
 Its domestic division serves 13 destinations.
 The airline's global headquarters is located in Seoul, South Korea.
 The airline had approximately 20,540 employees as of December 2014.

 The airline was, around 1999, known as "an industry pariah, notorious for fatal crashes" due to its poor safety record and a large number of incidents and accidents.
 The airline's reputation has significantly improved by 2009 as it has focused investment on improving its safety record including by hiring consultants from Boeing and Delta Air Lines.
-In November 2020, it was announced that Korean Air would merge with competitor Asiana Airlines, but was switched to only acquire a major stake after the original merger plan was blocked by the United States Of America (USA) Department of Justice for monopoly concerns.
+In November 2020, it was announced that Korean Air would merge with competitor Asiana Airlines, but was switched to only acquire a major stake after the original merger plan was blocked by the United States Department of Justice for monopoly concerns.
 The acquisition was completed on December 12, 2024.